vagonbar/gwnfsm/README.md

 # GWN FSM : an Extended Finite Sate Machine (FSM)

 This repository contains code usable to implement an Extended Finite State Machine.
-It is part of the GNU Wireless Network (GWN) project, which intends to provide support for data communications using [GNU Radio!] (https://www.gnuradio.org/) .
+It is part of the GNU Wireless Network (GWN) project, which intends to provide support for data communications using [GNU Radio](https://www.gnuradio.org/) .

 Is is still in progress.